Tours and Fishing

 Bordering on the Atlantic Ocean, Long Island is also a world class Deep Sea Fishing area.
 Whether you are looking for Sailfish, Dolphin (Mahi-Mahi), Tuna, Wahoo, or Snapper, you may find them here (and on your dinner plate later!)
 There are full and half-day charters available to get you out on the water.

 Shelling on the many beaches is a great way to pass your time.
 Look for sand dollars, sea shells, and the popular Hamburger Bean to bring you good luck!

 Many caves to explore, from land or sea.
 Some have tunnels running for hundreds of feet, some have Lucayan Indian drawings.
 Tour are available for the amazing Hamiltons Cave.

 Bahamas Discovery Quest - can arrange deep-sea or flats fishing trips, water based Eco-Tours, beach tours, Bahamian beach cook-outs, land tours, and shelling expeditions.
-Customizable to your needs. www.bahamasdiscoveryquest.com Pricing seems to be very competitive.
+Customizable to your needs.
+Also available for catering. www.bahamasdiscoveryquest.com Pricing seems to be very competitive.